Making a complaint

 We’re committed to addressing all complaints, fully and fairly, and in a reasonable timeframe.
 If you have a complaint, check out our complaints procedure below.

 There are 4 easy ways to get in touch with us:

-Email our Customer Services at firstname.lastname@example.org.
+Email our Customer Service team at firstname.lastname@example.org.
 Please remember to include your account number, address and contact details so that we can get back to you as quickly as possible.
 Your email will be acknowledged within 2 working days of receipt and we aim to respond to all email complaints within 10 working days of receiving them.
 If you do not receive an acknowledgement within 2 working days, please contact us on 0330 333 3006 to confirm that we have received your email.

 By our portal

 On our portal page, you will see a link to raise a complaint.
 Complete the form to let us know what went wrong and what we can do to put this right for you.
 We always aim to resolve complaints in the first instance and respond within 10 working days, but this isn’t as quick as calling us.
 To help speed up this process, please make sure you answer any questions we asked you accurately and with as much detail as possible.